How to Crop and Resize Images in PowerPoint

 Then, we are ready to crop the image and resize it so we can fit it into the white area of the slide.
 The resize is very easy, just need to drag the circles in the corners and that’s all.
 You can also drag the small squares but this won’t keep the image with proportions.
 If you want to scale proportional to the height and width you can press SHIFT key, as we explained in how to create true squares in PowerPoint or creating triangles in PowerPoint.

-How to crop images in PowerPoint
+Step by Step – How to Crop images in PowerPoint

 Now let’s see how the Crop works and how to crop images in PowerPoint.
 We need to select the image first and then locate the Crop button under Format menu.